Wednesday, August 14, 2019

 Online Activities

-In addition to assignments posted to Canvas, my blog listed above contains links to all ancillary University services, course handouts, and assignments, including an interactive page that lists weekly assignments for this course (“Assignments: CMI”).
+My blog listed above contains links (“DKBJ’s Handouts”) to all supporting course handouts and assignments, including a noninteractive page that lists weekly writing assignments/notifications for this course (“Assignments: E&A”).
 Since I prefer to devote class-time to the exposition and analysis of student and textual positions, I typically reserve my own views for this online medium.
+Please feel free to offer comments on my (main) blog posts.

 Class Policies and Expectations